Jetpack 101

 Let’s get started.

-Here are the best WordPress themes for bands and musicians, including their key features and pricing details to help you make a final decision.
+Here are the top WordPress themes for bands and musicians, including their key features and pricing details to help you make a final decision.

 1. Astra